runvnc/vrfprove/README.md

 ```

-Runs VRF proof and writes the base32 encoded proof, hash, and random output to STDOUT separated by a space.
+Runs VRF proof and writes the base32 encoded proof and random output to STDOUT separated by a space.

 # Build